-A positive cash conversion cycle, even if on the lower end relative to comparable companies, is still a “use” of cash at the end of the day.
+- Positive Cash Conversion Cycle → A positive cash conversion cycle, even if on the lower end relative to comparable companies, is still a “use” of cash at the end of the day.

-A negative CCC would be accomplished by turning over inventory frequently and receiving cash payments for products sold before needing to pay suppliers.
+- Negative Cash Conversion Cycle → While uncommon, certain companies can have negative CCCs, which means the net impact is a “source” of cash.
+A negative CCC would be accomplished by frequently turning over inventory and receiving cash payments for products sold before paying suppliers.

-By having a negative CCC, Amazon was able to essentially finance its operations through its favorable delayed payment terms with suppliers due to the time lag; but unlike traditional debt financing, this came with no interest.
+By having a negative CCC, Amazon could essentially finance its operations through its favorable delayed payment terms with suppliers due to the time lag.
+However, unlike traditional debt financing, this came with no interest.

 For an unprofitable company with steep losses, this freely available cash helped fund Amazon’s growth initiatives and played an influential role in shaping the company into what it is today.

-Even compared to other market leaders such as Walmart which are known for their efficiency, Amazon had a significantly lower CCC that dipped below zero.
+Even compared to other market leaders, such as Walmart, which are known for their efficiency, Amazon had a significantly lower CCC that dipped below zero.

-Amazon Cash Conversion Cycle (Source: HBR)
+Amazon Cash Conversion Cycle (Source: HBR.org)

 How to Analyze Cash Conversion Cycle?